P2196 Engine Trouble Code Help & Fix

 Aside from being quick to replace the O2 sensor, a similar problem occurs when a technician is too quick to interpret scan tool data.
 Most often this will be an easy diagnosis.
 So much so that it will become routine to replace common failure components on certain vehicles.
 All vehicles have what technicians refer to as pattern failures.
 When we begin to recognize these patterns, it is easy to forget other failures can create such a code.
 When this occurs, hasty actions result in replacing the wrong parts resulting in higher repair bills or lost time for the technician.

-The most serious thing that can occur from a rich running condition is the possibility of the catalytic converter catching fire.
-This rare, but is a possibility.
+The most serious thing that can occur from the P2196 code is the possibility of the catalytic converter catching fire.
+This is rare, but is a possibility.
 Adding more fuel to a catalytic converter is analogous to adding more wood to a fire.
 If this condition exists, your Check Engine Light will flash quickly.
 If you observe your Check Engine Light flashing, you are risking a catalytic converter fire.

 If your Check Engine Light is on steady and not flashing, then this code is only as serious as how bad your car is running.
 At the worst, it will run very rough and obvious.
 At best, you will experience poor fuel mileage.